-When I was in grade school I loved Schoolhouse Rock’s I’m Just a Bill up on Capitol Hill.
+When I was in grade school I loved Schoolhouse Rocks’ “I’m Just a Bill up on Capitol Hill”.
 It had personal meaning for me because my father made it come alive.
 He was the Chairman of the County Commission in rural, south Alabama, so government seemed reachable from an early age.
 Being a part of forming government came into my consciousness when a guest came over one evening.
 I was just young enough to be amused by the fact that his name was Rhodes Johnston and he was also a Rhodes Scholar; and I was just old enough to be impressed, both by the Rhodes Scholar status (mother explained that it was quite an accomplishment) and by his association with National Geographic.
 Mr. Johnston and my father were writing a bill for the state legislature.
 I think it had to do with one of the local rivers.
 I later learned that the bill passed.
-Of course it did, my daddy wrote it!
+Of course it did, my Daddy wrote it!
 Like most children I saw the world of the possible as being at least as large as my parent’s accomplishments and the lesson stuck.

 Years later, I began to design clothing.
-I called my favorite magazine and asked if they would like to publish my work.
+I called my favorite magazine Creative Needle, and asked if they would like to publish my work.
 They did.
 My favorite designer saw that work and used my design on her wedding dress.
 These are not world changing events, but they are life changing events.
-When your work, what ever it is, is appreciated by the people you admire it feeds the spirit.
-It gives you the audacity to keep seeing opportunity and to follow it even when you are certain that failure is likely.
+When your work, whatever it is, is appreciated by the people you admire it feeds the spirit.
+It gives you the audacity to hope, to keep seeing opportunity and to follow it even when you are certain that failure is just right around the corner.